-- 1. What is the proportion women who currently use contraceptive in their reproductive age in the Awutu Senya East Municipality? - 2.
-What is the knowledge of the use of contraceptive among women in their reproductive age in the Awutu Senya East Municipality? - 3.
-What is the association between demographic factors and the knowledge of family planning among women in their reproductive age in the Awutu Senya East Municipality? - 4.
-What is the association between demographic factors and the practice of family planning among women in their reproductive age in the Awutu Senya East
+- 1. What is the proportionwomen who currently use contraceptive in their reproductive age in the Awutu Senya East Municipality? - 2.
+What is the level of knowledge of the use of contraceptive among women in their reproductive age in the Awutu Senya East Municipality? - 3.
+What is the association between demographic factors, knowledge and practice of family planning among women in their reproductive age in the Awutu Senya East Municipality?

-Municipality?